-During the 2016 Census, the Healthcare and Social Assistance sector was the largest employment sector in Nanaimo, with 7,285 employees.
+During the 2016 Census, the Healthcare and Social Assistance sector was the largest employment sector in the Nanaimo CA with 7,285 employees.
+Nanaimo CA area includes the City of Nanaimo, Area A, Aarea C and Lantzville.
 Over the past decade significant investments have been made at the Nanaimo Regional General Hospital and in private healthcare facilities surrounding the hospital zone.
 Employment in healthcare rose by 14.4% between 2011 and 2016.
+The City of Nanaimo had 6,600 employees in the Healthcare and Social Assistance sector representing 14.7% of total employment.